 The Reebok Nano X2 TR Adventure is a shoe build with HIIT workouts in mind.
 Think fartlek training on grass, triceps dips on park benches, and burpees on asphalt – plus indoor training sessions.

 The shoe (released in August 2022) is designed to absorb impacts and to provide grip on wet grass and blockwork.
-The flat outsole maximizes the surface area in contact with the ground, helping you stay steady for balance drills, with small lugs across the entire surface to prevent sliding.
+The flat outsole maximizes the surface area in contact with the ground, which helped me to stay steady for balance drills, with small lugs across the entire surface to prevent sliding.
 Heel drop is minimal to help with balance, and although there's a decent amount of midsole foam, it's distributed relatively evenly.

 • List price: $140/£110